Pagecord

 • Update existing posts (tracks via frontmatter)

-• Upload embedded images automatically
+• Upload embedded images and PDFs automatically

 • Publish to multiple configured Pagecord blogs